roboturnerdev/final-project-udemy/README.md

-This project is my final project YelpCamp from this class on Udemy.
-I am learning Git and GitHub as well before I begin the project so I can practice.
+This project is my final project YelpCamp from Colt Steele's Web Developer Bootcamp 2021 on Udemy.

-(current branch/section: 59 / Deploying)

-Master will be updated with my project when a section is complete.
-When I am working in a section, that work is done on a branch called 'section##' and will be merged once the entire section is functional and ready to put to master.

-UPDATE:

-I am so excited to have found Colt Steele as an instructor online.
-His teaching methods kept me engaged and I was able to comprehend and retain the concepts well.
-I look forward to taking his React.js course, as well as other important courses like SQL and Data Structures and Algorithms.
+I have now completed the project and it is able to be run locally by:

+1. navigate to the root directory of the project
+2. npm i
+3. node app.js

+The project is available on localhost:3000/

 Please feel free to reach out with any questions or comments.
 I also enjoy feedback and love to make improvements, so any and everything you think I would value as a response.